MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-im-channel.md

 Before you begin, gather the following information from your instant message server:

--   Fully Qualified Domain Name (FQDN).
+-   Fully qualified domain name (FQDN).

 -   Protocol used to send messages.
 You have two choices: TCP or Transport Layer Security (TLS).